 We have seen exciting development toward edge intelligence and immersive multimedia separately and jointly.
-With the evolution of today's multimedia technical stack, we are seeing new trends for immersive multimedia, including new video coding such as Versatile Video Coding (VVC) for 360-degree and VR video streaming, and the next-generation advanced mobile communications system, 6G, which is supposed to provide communication links to fuse the physical, cyber, and biological worlds, giving rise to immersive applications with new possibilities enabled.
-We believe there are tremendous imagination and research opportunities, to realize these visions, with the hope of making truly high-fidelity, immersive-interaction, social, and also personalized immersive multimedia a reality.
+With the evolution of today's multimedia technical stack, we are seeing new trends for immersive multimedia, including new video coding, such as Versatile Video Coding, for 360° and VR video streaming, and the next-generation advanced mobile communications system, 6G, which is supposed to provide communication links to fuse the physical, cyber, and biological worlds, giving rise to immersive applications with new possibilities enabled.
+We believe there are tremendous imagination and research opportunities to realize these visions, with the hope of making truly highfidelity, immersive-interaction, social, and also personalized immersive multimedia a reality.